deadlyvipers/dojo_rules/introduction.md

 Hello, my name is David.
+My favorite Code School path so far is JavaScript, but I am really loooking forward to iOS.